 We incorporate both written and spontaneous prayers.
-They are not meant for mere speaking, but involve the faithful intent of those praying.
+Neither is meant for mere speaking, and both involve the faithful intent of those praying.
 We value the depth, rich language, and biblically grounded nature of the historic prayers, while rejoicing in the expression of a lively faith through extemporaneous prayer.